o-bennasr/or-3dbp/README.md

 ## Disclaimer
-This is a minimilastic approach, solving for one bin.\n
+This is a minimilastic approach, solving for one bin.
-#TODO (OBN): Formulate the problem, and find a way to scale to multi-bins\n
+#TODO (OBN): Formulate the problem, and find a way to scale to multi-bins
-#TODO (OBN): Add support for rotation, Unloading priority and weight distribution\n
+#TODO (OBN): Add support for rotation, Unloading priority and weight distribution